oracle/db-sharding/docker-based-sharding-deployment/README.md

 ### Create Oracle Database Image
 To build Oracle Sharding on docker/container, you need to download and build Oracle 19.3 Database image, please refer [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) of Oracle Single Database available on Oracle GitHub repository.

-**Note**: You just need to create the image as per the instructions given in [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) but you will create the container as per the steps given in this document under [Create Container](# Create Containers) section.
+**Note**: You just need to create the image as per the instructions given in [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) but you will create the container as per the steps given in this document under [Create Containers](#create-containers) section.

 ### Create Extended Oracle Database Image with Sharding Feature
 After creating the base image using buildDockerImage.sh in the previous step, use buildExtensions.sh present under the extensions folder to build an extended image that will include the Sharding Feature.
 Please refer [README.MD](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/README.md) of extensions folder of Oracle Single Database available on Oracle GitHub repository.